Back to Services

 What Are Diffusion Coatings?

 Diffusion coatings are advanced protective layers produced through surface engineering methods.
-Unlike mechanically sprayed coatings, they form an inseparable metallurgical bond with the substrate.
-Controlled diffusion of coating-forming atoms — silicon, aluminium, chromium, or platinum — into the crystal structure of molybdenum, niobium, tungsten, hafnium, tantalum, nickel and cobalt superalloys, and high-alloy steels creates an intermetallic barrier offering supreme environmental protection.
+Unlike thermally sprayed coatings, they form a durable, inseparable metallurgical bond with the substrate.
+Controlled diffusion of coating-forming atoms — silicon, aluminium, chromium, or platinum — into the crystal structure of nickel and cobalt superalloys, high-alloy steels, and refractory metals (Mo, Nb, Ta, W with alloying additions such as Zr, Ti, Hf), together with the accompanying chemical reactions, forms a dense, well-adhered, heat-resistant layer based on intermetallic phases offering the highest attainable environmental protection.

 What Do They Protect Against?